troessner/transitions/README.md

 modify state but instead returns a boolean letting you know if a given transition is possible.

+In addition, a `can_transition?` method is added to the object that expects one or more event names as arguments.
+This semi-verbose method name is used to avoid collission with [https://github.com/ryanb/cancan](the authorization gem CanCan).

+    >> Product.new.can_transition? :out_of_stock
+    => true

 #### Automatic scope generation

 `transitions` will automatically generate scopes for you if you are using